arogozhnikov/python3_with_pleasure/README.md

 # prints 8000162
 ```

 You can actually achieve close compression with `protocol=2` parameter, but developers typically ignore this option (or simply not aware of it).

+## OrderedDict is faster now

+OrderedDict is probably the most used structure after list.
+It a good old dictionary, which keeps the order in which keys were added.

 ## Single integer type